How to Practice Jazz Scales on Violin, Viola and Cello

 Don’t start on the root this time.
 Find the lowest note in the scale on your instrument and go to the highest note on the scale in first position.

 It might help to visualize a key signature.
 In D melodic minor, there’s only 1 sharp.
 It’s C#.
-So you’d play every natural note in first position except sharp note C.
+So you’d play every natural note in the first position except sharp note C.

 3) Start the Scale on Different Notes